arifalmas/arifalmas/README.md

 I am **Arif Almas**, I am a web developer with a passion for building beautiful, responsive websites and applications.
 I'm a Experienced Front End Web developer in software industry.
 Excellent reputation for resolving problems and improving customer satisfaction.
 I'm a Front End Web developer to help you to build your personal website with seamless customization.

+*💼 Experience:*
+- 4 years of overall experience, including skills in frontend development, backend deployment, and mobile app development..
+- Proficient in JavaScript and has considerable expertise with Node.js, React, Next.js, Redux, Express, and Socket.io.
+- Experienced in Android app development using Java and Kotlin, as well as Python web automation with Selenium and Requests.

+*🛠️ Skills:*
+- Proficient in JavaScript and modern frontend frameworks such as React, Next.js, and Redux.
+- Experienced in backend development with Node.js and deployment with Express.
+- Skilled in Android app development with Java and Kotlin.
+- Proficient in Python for web automation and projects involving PyQT and OpenCV.

 Want to know more about me ? [**Check out my Portfolio.**](https://www.arifalmas.pro/)